 Gareth Rubin writes for a number of national newspapers.
 His first book was a guide to Britain’s worst tourist attractions entitled Crap Days Out.
 His second, The Great Cat Massacre, A History of Britain in 100 Mistakes, described how the course of Britain’s history has been been changed by trivial errors.

 The George, 213 The Strand, Temple, London WC2R 1AP

-Wednesday 2nd July | Doors open 7.00 for an 7.30pm start | £6 on the door
+Wednesday 3rd September | Doors open at 7pm for a 7.30pm start | Tickets £6 on the door